rinatkhaziev/wp-frontend-uploader/readme.txt

 If you would like to build a custom form, it must begin with [fu-upload-form] and end with [/fu-upload-form].

-Within it, you can add various fields.

-1. `[input type="text" name="post_title"]` => A text box for one line of text
-1. `[textarea name="post_content"]` => A text box for multiple lines of text
-1. `[input type="file" name="photo"]` => A file uploader
-1. `[checkboxes name="foo" class="checkboxes" description="Pick a fruit" values="value:Description,124:Banana,cherry:Cherry"]`
-1. `[select name="foo" class="select" description="Pick a fruit" values="Apple,Banana,Cherry"]`
-1. `[input type="submit" class="btn" value="Submit"]` => A submit button

 The [fu-upload-form] shortcode has several parameters that can modify its behavior:

-1. `'form_layout'` => This determines whether the form is saved as a post (‘post’), as a media file (‘image’), or as a post with images (‘post_image’).
+1. `form_layout` => This determines whether the form is saved as a post (‘post’), as a media file (‘image’), or as a post with images (‘post_image’).
 The default is ‘image.’
 Example: [fu-upload-form class="your-class" title="Upload your media" form_layout=”post”]
-1. `'title'` => Add this [fu-upload-form] shortcode, and this will be the Headline that will be displayed before the form.
+1. `title` => Add this [fu-upload-form] shortcode, and this will be the Headline that will be displayed before the form.
 Example: [fu-upload-form class="your-class" title="Upload your media"]
-1. `'class'` => HTML class of the form, defaults to 'validate'.
+1. `class` => HTML class of the form, defaults to 'validate'.
 If you want your form being validated - do not remove validate class.
 If you would like to item to be required before a user can submit, you can set it to ‘required.’
 Example: [input type="text" name="post_title" id="title" class="required"]
-1. `'success_page'` => URL to redirect on successful submission, defaults to the URL where the form is being displayed.
+1. `success_page` => URL to redirect on successful submission, defaults to the URL where the form is being displayed.
-1. `'category'` => ID of category the post should be attached (only in post or post+image mode).
+1. `category` => ID of category the post should be attached (only in post or post+image mode).
-1.  `'post_id'` => ID of the post the image should be attached to.
+1. `post_id` => ID of the post the image should be attached to.
 Defaults to the post ID of the post the shortcode is on.
-1. `'post_type'` => Any registered whitelisted post type.
+1. `post_type` => Any registered whitelisted post type.
 Defaults to 'post'.
 Works only in post and post+image modes.
-1. `'suppress_default_fields'` => Override global setting for supressing default form fields (true or false).
+1. `suppress_default_fields` => Override global setting for supressing default form fields (true or false).

+Within [fu-upload-form], you can add various fields with shortcodes like these:

+1. `[input type="text" name="post_title"]` => A text box for one line of text
+1. `[textarea name="post_content"]` => A text box for multiple lines of text
+1. `[input type="file" name="photo"]` => A file uploader
+1. `[checkboxes name="foo" class="checkboxes" description="Pick a fruit" values="value:Description,124:Banana,cherry:Cherry"]`
+1. `[select name="foo" class="select" description="Pick a fruit" values="apple:Apple,banana:Banana,cherry:Cherry"]`
+1. `[input type="submit" class="btn" value="Submit"]` => A submit button

 = Example of default media upload form =